-JRA celebrates community enterprise and we are actively involved in a number of initiatives in our local area and throughout the UK.
+JRA celebrates community enterprise and we are actively involved in a number of initiatives within our practice, the local area and throughout the UK.

 We understand that our responsibilities lie not only with our client, but also with every stakeholder in a project as well as the wider community.
 We are experienced in stakeholder engagement and have an excellent track record of work with communities and special interest groups including English Heritage and the Twentieth Century Society.